Brother, Can You Spare Two Dimes?

 "Brother, Can You Spare Two Dimes?" is the twenty-fourth and final episode of the third season of the American animated television series The Simpsons (and the de facto season four premiere).
-It originally aired on the Fox network in the United States on August 27, 1992.
+It originally aired on Fox in the United States on August 27, 1992.
 It was originally slated to air as the season premiere for the next season, but Fox decided to air it earlier to promote the series premiere of Martin.

 In the episode, Homer is awarded US$2,000 in compensation after radiation from the Springfield Nuclear Power Plant causes him to become sterile.
 Homer's half-brother, Herb, now poor and homeless, hatches a plan to regain his wealth.
 Homer loans him $2,000 to develop a new product that translates baby babbling into speech that parents can understand.
 Herb's invention is hugely successful, allowing him to regain his fortune.

 The episode was written by John Swartzwelder and directed by Rich Moore.
 Danny DeVito guest starred as Herb, with Joe Frazier making a cameo as himself.
-"Brother, Can You Spare Two Dimes?" was the second time Herb appeared on the show; he had previously appeared in the season two episode "Oh Brother, Where Art Thou?", in which Homer causes him to become bankrupt.
+"Brother, Can You Spare Two Dimes?" was the second time Herb appeared on the show; he had previously appeared in the season two episode "Oh Brother, Where Art Thou?", in which Homer designing an overpriced monstrosity as the new car of Herb's company bankrupts Herb.
 The producers decided to create this episode in part because many fans were unhappy about the sad ending to "Oh Brother, Where Art Thou?".

 "Brother, Can You Spare Two Dimes?" received positive reviews from critics and DeVito was praised for his guest performance.